Washington Security Deposit Collections and Holdings

 Landlords can charge a deposit up to 25% of the first month’s rent to secure a rental unit in advance.
 If the tenant moves in, the deposit must be credited to their rent or security deposit.
 If the tenant does not move in, the landlord can keep the deposit if the tenant was provided with a written statement of conditions when paying the deposit.

-Single-family housing is exempt from the security deposit rules in these two situations if an attorney reviews and approves the lease agreement and the lease agreement mentions the exemption.
+Single-family housing is exempt from the security deposit rules if an attorney reviews and approves the lease agreement and the lease agreement mentions the exemption, in the following two situations:

-• The lease term is longer than a year
+• The lease term is longer than a year, OR

 • The lease agreement includes an option for the tenant to purchase